dariathompson/CV/README.md

 # Daria Thompson

 I am a dedicated, self-motivated full-stack developer and recent graduate of Makers Academy.
 I have transitioned into technology after working in Sales.
-Software development has everything that I am passionate about: constantly learning new things; collaborating with likeminded people and using creativity and logic.
+Software development has everything that I am passionate about: constantly learning new things; collaborating with like-minded people and using creativity and logic.
 I'm looking to join a team where I can continue to learn and become the best developer I can be.

 ## Skills